nebari-dev/nebari-docs/docs/docs/how-tos/nebari-upgrade.md

 The upgrade command may print some manual instructions that need to be run before continuing with the upgrade.
 If so, complete those instructions before continuing on.

 :::info
 New versions of Nebari often include support for newer versions of Kubernetes, as such you might need to upgrade your cluster's Kubernetes version.
-Please refer to [these docs](./upgrade-kubernetes-version.md) for more details.
+Please refer to [Upgrade Kubernetes version docs](./upgrade-kubernetes-version.md) for more details.
 :::

 ### Re-deploy Nebari